 2016 2017

-Asia 4 Local regulatory basis 251% 244%
+Asia Local regulatory basis 251% 244%

-US 5 Risk Based Capital 485% 409%
+US Risk Based Capital 485% 409%

 excl Permitted Practice 524% 454%

 UK&E Solvency II

 Shareholder-backed6 163% 178%

 With-profits 179% 201%

-1 The Group Shareholder position excludes the contribution to the Group Own Funds and the Solvency Capital Requirement of ring-fenced With-Profit Funds and staff pension schemes in surplus.
+The Group Shareholder position excludes the contribution to the Group Own Funds and the Solvency Capital Requirement of ring-fenced With-Profit Funds and staff pension schemes in surplus.
 The solvency positions include management's estimates of UK transitional measures reflecting operating and market conditions at each valuation date.
-An application to recalculate the transitional measures as at 31 December 2017 has been approved by the Prudential Regulation Authority
+An application to recalculate the transitional measures as at 31 December 2017 has been approved by the Prudential Regulation Authority based on estimated total available capital over total minimum capital requirements across Asian life businesses.
+2016 based on actuals and excludes Korea.

-2 Before allowing for the 2016 second interim ordinary dividend and special dividend
+Before allowing for the 2016 second interim ordinary dividend and special dividend

-3 Before allowing for the 2017 second interim ordinary dividend
+Before allowing for the 2017 second interim ordinary dividend